Skip to main content

 You can use the default smart policy to start testing immediately, try out different policy behaviors, and get an idea of what changes we can make so your smart policy fits with your compliance procedures.

 Once you have your own smart policy, ideally, you want to test every path in your smart policy workflows that a customer can experience.
-Find out what happens when customers go down the happy path and also what happens when manual intervention is required.
+Find out what happens when customers are approved automatically and also what happens when manual intervention is required.

 To force profiles down certain paths, create them with details that you know are critical to your smart policies, such as nationality, pledge amount, and so on.